AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

 Postcondition Compared to Their Body
 --------------------------------------

-* Specifying relevant properties will "repeat" the body
+* Specifying relevant properties may "repeat" the body

    - Unlike preconditions
    - Typically **simpler** than the body
    - Closer to a **re-phrasing** than a tautology

-* Fit well *hard to solve and easy to check* problems
+* Good fit for *hard to solve and easy to check* problems

    - Solvers: :ada:`Solve (Find_Root'Result, Equation) = 0`
    - Search: :ada:`Can_Exit (Path_To_Exit'Result, Maze)`